williamhorning/williamhorning/src/content/docs/lightning/about.md

 Now, you could just say "_X is the only chat app we're using from now on_", but that risks alienating your community.

 What other options are there?
 Bridging!
-Everyone gets to use their prefered app of choice, gets the same messages, and is on the same page.
+Everyone gets to use their preferred app of choice, gets the same messages, and is on the same page.

 ## prior art

-Many bridges have existed before the existance of lightning, however, many of these solutions have had issues.
-Some bridges didn't play well with others, others didn't handle attachments, others refused to handle embeded media, and it was a mess.
+Many bridges have existed before the existence of lightning, however, many of these solutions have had issues.
+Some bridges didn't play well with others, others didn't handle attachments, others refused to handle embedded media, and it was a mess.
 With lightning, part of the goal was to solve these issues by bringing many platforms into one tool, having it become the handler of truth.